-Default variant templates have an empty layout container.
+The default variant templates have an empty layout container.
 Of course, it is possible to create custom templates.

 A Fragment is very simple to use: drag-drop the Experience Fragment component into a page, select a fragment or a specific variation and save.

 As expected, the page displays the first variant of Experience Fragment: